stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 RO-Crate [[Soiland-Reyes 2022a]] is an approach for packaging research data together with their metadata and associated resources.
 RO-Crate extends Schema.org [[Guha 2015]], a popular vocabulary for describing resources on the Web.
 In its simplest form, an RO-Crate is a directory structure that contains a single JSON-LD [[Sporny 2020]] metadata file at the top level.
 The metadata file describes all entities stored in the RO-Crate along with their relationships, and it is both machine-readable and human-readable.
 RO-Crate is general enough to be able to describe any dataset, but can also be made as specific as needed through the use of extensions called *profiles*.
-[Profiles](https://www.researchobject.org/ro-crate/profiles.html\#ro-crate-profiles) describe “a set of conventions, types and properties that one minimally can require and expect to be present in that subset of RO-Crates”.
+[Profiles](https://www.researchobject.org/ro-crate/profiles.html\#ro-crate-profiles) describe <q>a set of conventions, types and properties that one minimally can require and expect to be present in that subset of RO-Crates</q> [[RO-Crate 2024]].
 The broad set of types and properties from Schema.org, complemented by a few additional terms from other vocabularies, make the RO-Crate model a candidate for expressing a wide range of contextual information that complements and enriches the core information specified by the profile.
 This information may include, among others, the workflow authors and their affiliations, associated publications, licensing information, related software, etc.
 This approach is used by WorkflowHub [[Goble 2021]], a workflow-system-agnostic workflow registry which specifies a Workflow RO-Crate profile [[Bacall 2022]] to gather the workflow definition with such metadata in an archived RO-Crate[^1].